unsw-restech/restech-docs/source/storage/kdm.rst

 If you are not familiar with using the Linux command line for moving or copying files then the easiest way to move files around is to use client software such as FileZilla_.
 Once you have connected to :code:`kdm.restech.unsw.edu.au` using your zID and zPass you should see a remote view which corresponds to the files sitting on Katana.
 You can then use the FileZilla interface to move files and folders around.

 .. note::
     We require people to "move data" through the data mover.
 We have hundreds of users, most of whom have data ranging from very large to impossibly large.
-This is why we have the KDM.
+This is why we have the :code:`kdm`.
 If you are transferring a couple of small text files - job scripts for instance - you can copy directly to the Katana.
 But we would ask you to keep it to a minimum, and nothing bigger than 2-3 MB.

 ***********************************
 Copying Files To and From a Cluster